natsuakane/Focas/README.md

 ## Documentation

-To see the grammar of this language, see the Reference.md file.
+To see the syntax of this language, see the docs/Reference.md file.